 Dr. Malefyt received his master's degree and PhD in cultural anthropology from Brown University and his undergraduate degree in psychology from Fordham College at Lincoln Center.
 He was also the recipient of both Fulbright and NSF research grants to study flamenco performance and symbolism in Spain.
 Prior to Brown, Dr. Malefyt was a professional ballet dancer with the Joffrey Ballet School and performing company.

-He has co-authored and co-edited four academic press books, Magical Capitalism (2018); Ethics in the Anthropology of Business (2017); Advertising and Anthropology (2012); and Advertising Cultures (2003).
+He has co-authored and co-edited five academic press books, Women, Consumption and Paradox (2020); Magical Capitalism (2018); Ethics in the Anthropology of Business (2017); Advertising and Anthropology (2012); and Advertising Cultures (2003).
 He often is quoted in popular media, including Bloomberg Businessweek, USA Today and The New York Times, and he has appeared on ABC News.
-He presents papers at The American Anthropology Meetings, Society for Applied Anthropology and EPIC conferences.
+He presents papers at The American Anthropology Meetings, Society for Applied Anthropology, EPIC and the Global Business Anthropology conferences.